BIRDSOpenSource/BIRDSOpenSource.github.io/gsoc/gsoc-ideas-2025.md

 # 🚀 GSoC 2025 Project Ideas List

-📝 Note:
-The standard coding period for these projects is 12 weeks, but as per GSoC guidelines, the period can be extended to 14, 18, or 22 weeks if needed.
+📝: The standard coding period for these projects is 12 weeks, but given the complexity and learning curve, we recommend 18 or 22 weeks depending on the background of the contributor.
 {: .note .text-grey-dk-300}